CRM development tools overview (BETA)

 - In the left sidebar, select Betas.

-- In the list of betas, scroll to the [Public Beta] CRM Development Tools to Extend Record Pages Middle Pane and Sidebar beta, then click Join beta.
+- In the list of betas, scroll to the [Public Beta] CRM development tools to build UI extensions with React as frontend beta, then click Join beta.

 Thank you for your feedback, it means a lot to us.